Tuesday, June 23, 2009

 Holik returned to New Jersey for one final season in 2008-09.
 The 38 year old was a shadow of his former self, like most aged players.
 But he went out on his own terms.

-"The No. 1 reason I'm retiring is to be with my family and see my daughter [Hannah Marie, 12].
+"The number one reason I'm retiring is to be with my family and see my daughter.
 That's too much to give up again.
-The No. 2 reason is that I don't have to retire, so I'm very fortunate."
+The number two reason is that I don't have to retire, so I'm very fortunate."

 Holik wanted to just cash in and become a full time husband and father.
 Family was important to him.
 He came from a legendary sporting family back in the Czech Republic.
 His father, Jaroslav, and uncle, Jiri, were both legendary hockey stars in the 1970s and coaches well beyond that.
 Holik's sister, Andrea, was a professional tennis player who married former NHL defenseman Frantisek Musil.